 Merging disparate technology platforms can create “holes” in the security perimeter.
-That’s how actors attacks a wastewater treatment plants in Australia.
-The attackers discovered a vulnerability, and used it to disrupt the Supervisory Control and Data Acquisition system (SCADA).
+That’s how actors attack wastewater treatment plants in Australia.
+The attackers discovered a vulnerability and used it to disrupt the Supervisory Control and Data Acquisition system (SCADA).

 Security Risks That Threaten Smart Cities

 Smart city networks are especially vulnerable to advanced persistent threats (APTs), which are complex attacks involving a combination of techniques.
 For example, an APT campaign can combine involve zero-day exploits and malware with multiple access points.